YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Access from Go
 ~~~~~~~~~~~~~~

-`Accessing YottaDB from Go <../MultiLangProgGuide/goprogram.html>`_ requires the Go :code:`yottadb` package to be downloaded and installed, to provide a YottaDB Go “wrapper”.
+`Accessing YottaDB from Go <../MultiLangProgGuide/goprogram.html>`_ requires the Go :code:`yottadb` package to be downloaded and installed, to provide a YottaDB Go "wrapper".
 After installing the Go wrapper, you can run a test to ensure that it was installed successfully:

 .. code-block:: bash